-Accordingly we expect we will need substantial additional capital to further our R&D activities, current and anticipated future clinical studies, regulatory activities and otherwise develop our product candidate, DM199, or any future product candidate, to a point where the product candidate may be out-licensed or commercially sold.
+Accordingly, and notwithstanding the completion of our June 2024 private placement in which we received net proceeds of \$11.7 million, we expect we will need substantial additional capital to further our R&D activities, current and anticipated future clinical studies, regulatory activities and otherwise develop our product candidate, DM199, or any future product candidate, to a point where the product candidate may be out-licensed or commercially sold.
 Although we are striving to achieve these plans, there is no assurance that these and other strategies will be achieved or that additional funding will be obtained on favorable terms or at all.
-We expect our rate of future negative cash flow per month will vary depending on our clinical activities and the timing of expenses incurred and will increase relative to recent prior periods as we continue and globally expand our ReMEDy2 trial.
-We expect our current cash resources will be sufficient to continue our ReMEDy2 trial and otherwise fund our planned operations for at least the next twelve months from the date of issuance of the condensed consolidated financial statements included in this report.
-However, the amount and timing of our future funding requirements will depend on many factors, including the timing and results of our ongoing development efforts, and specifically our ReMEDy2 trial, the rate of site activation and enrollment in such trial, the effects of site staffing shortages, competition for research staff and trial subjects due to other stroke and neurological trials on the ReMEDy2 trial, as well as the potential expansion of our current and potential new development programs, and operating expenses incurred in connection with such activities.
+We expect our rate of future negative cash flow per month will vary depending on our clinical activities and the timing of expenses incurred and will increase relative to recent prior periods as we continue and globally expand our ReMEDy2 trial and our planned Phase 2 PE trial is conducted.
+We expect our current cash resources will be sufficient to continue our ReMEDy2 trial, our planned Phase 2 PE trial and otherwise fund our planned operations for at least the next twelve months from the date of issuance of the condensed consolidated financial statements included in this report.
+The amount and timing of our future funding requirements will depend on many factors, including timing and results of our ongoing development efforts, including our current ReMEDy2 trial and the rate of site activation and participant enrollment in the study, our planned Phase 2 PE trial, the potential expansion of our current development programs, the effects of ongoing site staffing shortages and other factors on our clinical trials and our operating expenses.
 We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time, especially if market conditions for raising additional capital are favorable.